-Our primary competitors provide financing to prospective portfolio companies and include non-bank financial institutions, federally or state-chartered banks, venture debt funds, financial institutions, venture capital funds, private equity funds, investment funds and investment banks.
+Our primary competitors include non-bank financial institutions, federally or state-chartered banks, venture debt funds, financial institutions, venture capital funds, private equity funds, investment funds and investment banks.
 Many of these entities have greater financial and managerial resources than we have, and the 1940 Act imposes certain regulatory restrictions on us as a BDC to which many of our competitors are not subject.
-However, we believe that few of our competitors possess the expertise to properly structure and price debt investments to venture capital-backed and institutional capital-backed companies in technology-related industries.
+However, we believe that few of our competitors possess our level of expertise in properly structuring and pricing debt investments to venture capital-backed and institutional capital-backed companies in technology-related industries.
 We believe that our specialization in financing technology-related companies will enable us to determine a range of potential values of intellectual property assets, evaluate the business prospects and operating characteristics of prospective portfolio companies and, as a result, identify investment opportunities that produce attractive risk-adjusted returns.
 For additional information concerning the competitive risks we face, see "Item 1A.
 Risk Factors-Risks Related to our Business Structure-We operate in a highly competitive market for investment opportunities".